 The gala sparked similar controversy in 2018 over a skit featuring actress Lou Naiming.
 She appeared on stage in colourful garb, her face and arms coloured brown, carrying a fruit basket on her head and accompanied by someone costumed as a monkey.

-Organisations and advocates for Africans in China also lambasted the show, which aired Thursday evening.
+Organisations and advocates for Africans in China also criticised show, which aired Thursday evening.

 "Next year, we hope organizers decide to end this practice & hire some of thousands of Black people living in many parts of China."

-The show, which this year celebrated Chinese medical workers and the country's space programme, has been a television staple since it was first broadcast in 1983.
+The show, which this year focused on celebrating Chinese medical workers and the country's space programme, has been a television staple since it was first broadcast in 1983.